Journal of Polymer Science

-Journal of Polymer Science is a peer-reviewed journal of polymer science currently published in multiple parts by John Wiley & Sons.
+Journal of Polymer Science is a peer-reviewed journal of polymer science currently published by John Wiley & Sons.
 It was originally established as the Journal of Polymer Science in 1946 by Interscience Publishers and the founding editor Herman F. Mark, but it was split in various parts in 1962.
 The journal has undergone re-organization several times since.
 In 2020, the journal will consolidate in one single publication.
-The editor-in-chief is Ying Jia.
+The editor-in-chief is Joseph W Krumpfer.